Persimmon, American seedling

 Site requirements: Persimmons grow best in a full sun location with fertile, well-drained soil.
 They are quite adaptable and will grow in poor, dry soils, though such sites are far from ideal.

 Size at maturity: Under cultivation and with pruning, trees can be maintained at 15'.
-A wild or untrained persimmon will reach 30' or more after fifty years.
+A wild or untrained persimmon will reach 30'.

 Pests and diseases: None of concern in the Northeast.